 Whenever we talk about crowdfunding for startups, the very first name that comes into our mind is Kickstarter.
 Kickstarter is a very popular online platform for funding your products so that they can be launched.
-As so it happens that Kickstarter does have some cons.
+As so, it happens that Kickstarter does have some cons.
 Those cons aren’t too big of a deal but can put you in a tight corner.
 That may even cause your crowdfunding to fail.
 That’s why people turn to alternative means of Kickstarter.
 But the alternatives aren’t free of faults either.
 So, you need to choose carefully.
 We are here to help you with that.
-In this article, we will discuss the top 10 things that you should know for all Kickstarter alternatives.
+In this article, we will discuss the top 10 things that you should know about all Kickstarter alternatives.

 Top 10 Things to Know for Kickstarter Alternative

-- Crowdfunding campaign deadline
+Crowdfunding campaign deadline

 Thus, you should look for a platform that offers more time for a project to reach its deadline.
 Indiegogo has a deadline of only 40 days.
 So that would not work either.
-We would suggest you look for a crowdfunding platform that has a deadline of 180 days (3 months), or no deadline at all.
+We would suggest you look for a crowdfunding platform that has a deadline of 180 days (3 months) or no deadline at all.
 For example, GoFundMe.
 This Kickstarter alternative has no deadline for crowdfunding.
 Thus, you can drop your project there and have no urgency for it to be completed.
 But still, we would like you to keep a deadline.
 Otherwise, the project may lose its value to you and the crowd.

-A transaction fee is a fee that the crowdfunding platform will charge from you as commission.
+A transaction fee is a fee that the crowdfunding platform will charge you as a commission.
 Kickstarter has a 5% transaction fee.
 Also, there is a 3% – 5% payment processing fee.
 All this sums up to approximately a 10% fee from your complete funding.
 These fees will be charged when the project is funded.
 Otherwise, you will have no funds to work with.
 Different crowdfunding platforms have different transaction fee rules.
-The less the fee, the more the funds you will have to work with.
+The less the fee, the more funds you will have to work with.
 Here is a comparison table of different crowdfunding platforms and their transaction fees.